guardian/amigo/README.md

 ## How to run locally

+(For a faster but messier way of testing your ansible scripts - see 'Testing ansible scripts without runing amigo/packer' below.)

 AMIgo requires Packer to be [installed](https://www.packer.io/intro/getting-started/install.html)

 To run the Play app, you will need credentials in either the `deployTools` profile or the default profile.